berlinonline/converjon/README.md

 ## Configuration

-When launching converjon, you can specify one or more configuration files with the `--config` option which can be set musltiple times to load multiple config files.
+When launching converjon, you can specify one or more configuration files with the `--config` option which can be set multiple times to load multiple config files.

 You can use the [default.yml](https://github.com/berlinonline/converjon/blob/master/config/default.yml) or [development.yml](https://github.com/berlinonline/converjon/blob/master/config/development.yml) file as an example for writing your own.

 The default configuration format is YAML but you can also use JSON files.

-Every configuration file can be matched only to certain  imag source URLs.
+Every configuration file can be matched only to certain  image source URLs.
 If a config file contains a `urls` setting, that configuration will only apply to URLs that match at least one of the patterns from that list:

 ```YAML
 # this config will only apply to source URLs from localhost or flickr